-Now, 30,000 is relatively small in the world of Personalized Video, where we’re often talking in the millions, but this was delivered on the same day.
-And the videos included each runner’s unique race data and actual footage of their run, so it remains one of our favorite campaigns of all time.
+Now, 30,000 is relatively small in the world of Personalised Video, where we’re often talking in the millions, but this was delivered on the same day.
+And the videos included each runner’s unique race data and actual footage of their run, so it remains one of our favourite campaigns of all time.

 The results?
 A 95% video completion rate and nearly a 12x increase on sales from emails with the video — an incredibly effective campaign all around.

 Best for: A cinematic welcome

 There are welcome letters and emails.
 And then there are cinematic personalised videos for every single customer.